HCL Technologies candidate data privacy notice

-HCLTech Limited is committed to protecting and securing the privacy and confidentiality of the Personal Data which it collects directly or indirectly from you when applying for a job at HCLTech either directly or through a third-party human resources agency.
-This notice (the “Notice”) outlines and explains how HCLTech Limited1 including its subsidiaries, local employing entities, associates and affiliated companies [collectively referred to as “HCLTech”, “us,” “our”, or “we”] will process your Personal Data in accordance with applicable privacy legislation(s).
-Our EU representative is HCLTech (Ireland) Information Systems Limited, 3rd Floor, Kilmore House, Park Lane, Spencer Dock, DUBLIN 1, D01 YE64, Ireland
+HCLTech is committed to protecting and securing the privacy and confidentiality of the Personal Data which it collects directly or indirectly from you when applying for a job at HCLTech either directly or through a third-party human resources agency.
+This notice (the “Notice”) outlines and explains how HCLTech Limited including its subsidiaries, local employing entities, associates and affiliated companies [collectively referred to as “HCL”, “us,” “our”, or “we”] will process your Personal Data in accordance with applicable privacy legislation(s).
+Our EU representative is HCL (IRELAND) INFORMATION SYSTEMS LIMITED, 3rd Floor, Kilmore House, Park Lane, Spencer Dock, DUBLIN 1, D01 YE64, Ireland

 Please refer to ‘Annexure B’ for definitions.

 The aim of this Notice is to provide you with information on what Personal Data we process, why we process your Personal Data, how we process your Personal Data including details on the principles we will abide by, as well as informing you of certain rights that you may be able to exercise on your Personal Data.

 This Notice applies globally to all job applicant(s)/candidate(s) of HCLTech, subject to local caveats which have been highlighted herein or as applicable otherwise.

 In some cases, we may present to you an additional Personal Data processing notice, depending on the circumstances as they may exist.
 Typically, these additional notices would provide requisite information pertaining to, but not limited to, additional purpose(s) for processing of your Personal Data which are not covered under this Notice.
 Such a notice shall apply only for those respective cases referred to therein and shall not affect the validity of this Notice.